-Relay Asset Renewal
+Relay and Battery Asset Renewal

-Relays are the cornerstone of a reliable transmission system.
-The goal of the ATC relay asset renewal effort is to improve relay performance, provide information for Operations, and reduce maintenance cost.
+Relays and station batteries are the cornerstone of a reliable transmission system.
+The goal of the ATC relay and battery asset renewal effort is to improve relay performance, provide information for Operations, and reduce maintenance cost.
 ATC is able to improve line and equipment capabilities with microprocessor based relays by eliminating over-reaching misoperations and increasing capacity load limits.
 The improved performance of the microprocessor relays allows ATC to address stability issues and increase system reliability and security with the use of carrier and fiber optic communication systems.
 The new technology has additional benefits of better factory support, improved spare part availability, software upgrades and technical support to ATC staff.

 Microprocessor based relays offer valuable information for ATC Operations.
 New relay systems are able to be used to direct field resources to the problem area and verify which component of the transmission system has failed.
 Additionally, fault location information is used with the geographic lightning detection network to correlate lightning strikes with line outages.
 This enables ATC to historically track performance of specific sections of the line to aid in determining transmission line Asset Renewal prioritization.

 Relay and battery renewals are being made to satisfy NERC reliability standard requirements and recommendations.

 The self-check and remote monitoring capabilities of microprocessor based relays allow longer maintenance cycles and reduce maintenance costs.